bellons91/personal-tech-notes/how-to/How to generate R plots for BenchmarkDotNet.md

 tags: r, benchmarkdotnet, performance, benchmark, dotnet
 ---

-# How to generate R plots for BenchmarkDotNet

 [R](https://cran.r-project.org/bin/windows/base/) is a framework to generate graphics and computations.

 To use it to generate graphics for BenchmarkDotNet you have to follow these steps: